Understanding color theory and how color combinations work together is one of the keys to successful home interior design.

 Be sure to have a good balance of light, medium, and dark tones in a room.
 Avoid placing all the dark or colorful elements on one side of the room, balance them out.
 Dark colors are visually "heavier" than light, so this would upset the balance of the room and prevent your eye from moving by stopping "visual flow".
 See home interior design rules.

-Hue - Hue simply means a pure color that doesn’t have any black or white added to it, as in the color wheel.
+Hue - A hue is a pure color that doesn’t have any black or white added to it, as in the color wheel.
 It can also describe colors that are made when you combine other pure colors.
 For instance, you can describe a color as having a yellow hue, or a orange-red hue.

 Tints - You create a tint by adding white to a hue.
 It is lighter than the original color.